Montessori Videos from New Zealand

 Learning about the number four

 See how an almost six-year-old boy, in a Montessori class in New Zealand, learns about the number 4, counting in multiples of four, finding the squares of four and ultimately discovering the answer to 4x4x4 or four cubed.

 Adding Numbers in the Thousands

-A five year-old-girl completes a addition problem using the Stamp Game; a Montessori math material used to do all four operations of math – addition, subtraction, multiplication and division.
+A five year-old-girl completes an addition problem using the Stamp Game, a Montessori math material used to do all four math operations – addition, subtraction, multiplication and division.
 The stamps are green (one or 1000), blue (tens) or red (hundreds).

-Montessori materials always become increasingly abstract as the child becomes familiar with the concept.
-The stamp game is preceded by the Golden Bead material where the ones (or units) are small beads and the thousands are large cubes.
-This gives a strong sensorial impression of difference between units and thousands.
-In the Stamp Game the units and thousands are the same size, but the child knows thousands are bigger than units from exploring with the Golden Bead materials.
+Montessori materials become increasingly abstract as the child becomes familiar with the concept.
+The stamp game is preceded by the Golden Bead material, where the ones (or units) are small beads, and the thousands are large cubes.
+This gives a strong sensorial impression of the difference between units and thousands.
+In the Stamp Game, the units and thousands are the same sizes, but the child knows thousands are bigger than units from exploring with the Golden Bead materials.

 The stamp game is used by children from around 4-5 years and may be seen in both 3-6 and 6-9 classrooms.
-Adults love this math material because they finally get to understand about ‘carrying’, ‘borrowing’ and ‘remainders’.
+Adults love this math material because they finally understand ‘carrying’, ‘borrowing’ and ‘remainders’.